How to Deal with an Aggressive Dog?

 Possession Aggression/Food Aggression

-It is also called rescue guarding.
+It is also called resource guarding.
 Possession aggression typically involves a dog’s obsessive behavior towards particular objects like their bed, favorite toy, or food.
 If someone (a person or a pet) approaches that object, the dog will react violently.
 This type of aggression is most common among territorial dogs, especially when an intruder enters their turf.
 Depending on the situation, dogs can respond with growling or launching a full-fledged attack.

 Fear is a powerful motivating factor not just for humans but dogs as well.
 Whenever your canine faces a fearful situation, a nervous dog will indulge in a flight or fight response, and an aggressive dog will choose to attack.
 Unfortunately, there aren’t any warning signs for fear aggression as it is like a defense mechanism.
 However, generally fear aggression is a result of past trauma.